bazelbuild/bazel-website/designs/index.md

 ### Create a Pull Request

-To share your design doc, create a pull request (PR) to add the document to [the design index](https://github.com/bazelbuild/proposals).
+Share your design doc by creating a pull request (PR) to add the document to [the design index](https://github.com/bazelbuild/proposals).
 Add your markdown file or a document link to your PR.